casper-network/ceps/text/0096-remove-custom-payment.md

 This removal did occur, along with the removal of other deprecated functionality, and initial rel candidates for 2.0 no longer supported it.

 However, prior to release there was general pushback on deprecation of features.
-A requirement was given to prioritize retro-compatibility across the board, and add back such removed functionality. along with other removed logic.
+A requirement was given to prioritize retro-compatibility across the board, and add back such removed functionality.

 There were pragmatic reasons to do this, but it was not straightforward to restore Custom Payment specifically.
 The original payment processing had been entirely replaced for 2.0, so unlike most other deprecated features that were un-removed, bringing back Custom Payment required re-architecture and re-implementation.